Bariatric Surgery in 2026: Safer, More Effective, Accessible

 Gastric Sleeve

 This procedure is less invasive and ideal for patients with moderate to severe obesity.
-It remains popular in 2025 due to its shorter recovery time and excellent results.
+It remains popular in 2026 due to its shorter recovery time and excellent results[3].
+Explore our gastric sleeve in Colombia program.

 - – The surgeon removes about 80% of the stomach, leaving a smaller tubular structure.